antonioalamo/java-springboot-archetype/docs/adr/architecture/arch-003-testing-strategy-and-tdd.md

 ### Rules
 1. **Scope**
-   - These rules apply to the domain packages (e.g., `com.archetype.news.domain.*` and any other packages that exclusively contain domain logic).
+   - These rules apply to the domain packages (e.g., `com.example.news.domain.*` and any other packages that exclusively contain domain logic).
    - Integration, infrastructure, controllers, and adapters have their own testing standards (integration tests, contract tests, etc.) but are not subject to the 100% domain coverage requirement.

 2. **Unit Test Coverage**